-As far as birth control goes, the intrauterine device (IUD) is fairly foolproof.
-Unlike other BC, it’s not something you have to think about, (like popping a birth control pill daily), and it’s highly unlikely that you can get pregnant if you have an IUD… but not entirely impossible, either.
-That’s why you need to know the signs you’re pregnant with an IUD — because it could be really dangerous if you are.
+As far as birth control goes, intrauterine devices (IUD) are fairly foolproof.
+Unlike other birth control devices, it’s not something you have to remember to do — like popping a birth control pill daily — and it’s highly unlikely that you can get pregnant if you have an IUD.
+But, not entirely impossible, either.
+Unfortunately, if you become pregnant with an IUD in, it can be really dangerous.
+That’s why you need to know the signs you’re pregnant with an IUD, and what to do if you suspect you may be pregnant.

-Here’s the good news: an IUD is more than 99% effective in preventing pregnancy, Planned Parenthood reported.
-So if you think about it, more than 99% would mean 100%, right?
+Here’s the good news: an IUD is more than 99% effective in preventing pregnancy, according to Planned Parenthood.
+So, if you think about it, more than 99% would mean 100%, right?
 Not necessarily.
 It’s in that .1% grey area where you could still potentially conceive, and if you have your IUD in, that’s probably not what you were planning.
-The problem with getting pregnant when you have an IUD inserted is that it can do damage to both you and your unborn baby, OB/GYN Dr. Kim Langdon, MD, tells Romper in an email.
+The problem with getting pregnant when you have an IUD inserted is that it can do damage to both you and your unborn baby, OB-GYN Dr. Kim Langdon, tells Romper.
 “You have a higher risk of miscarriage and preterm birth if it stays there throughout the pregnancy,” she says.

 If you have had unprotected sex (meaning you didn’t use a barrier like a condom) even though you had your IUD in, there’s an ever-so-slight chance you might get pregnant.
-Here are your body’s ways of telling you if you’re preggo with an IUD.
+If you experience any of these signs of pregnancy with your IUD still inserted its important to contact your health care provider right away, says Dr. Casey Parini, OB-GYN at Corewell Health.
+“We typically try to remove the IUD to decrease the miscarriage risk if the pregnancy is in the uterus and we can get to the strings,” she explains.
+Here are your body’s ways of telling you if you’re pregnant with an IUD.